 A name, which is a character string, identifier for the community list.
-The string is a set of characters.

 A brief text description of the community list.

 Use the set form of this command to provide a brief description of a community list.

 Use the delete form of this command to delete the description of a community list.